Leading Open Education in British Columbia

 Open Educational Practices

 The Open Education team at BCcampus actively supports open educational practices.
 We’re proud of the achievements we’ve realized through our BC Open Textbook Project; we are innovators and implementers for all things Open, including providing learning opportunities about open pedagogy, supporting open access through our work with Librarians, and encouraging instructional design that takes full advantage of the affordances of open licenses.
-Any content we produce is available via our open repository (link):

 The Importance of Open

 The best represented benefit of Open is the way in which it enables student centred learning.
 Modifying materials to better suit student needs and engaging in learning design that addresses individuals is essential for creating impactful learning experiences for students.
 Open brings improved access to learning materials and educational resources for students as well as instructors, with benefits beyond mere access.